 The disease is not fully understood, with treatment still proving highly challenging.
 One of the main aims of the UK Sepsis Trust charity is to promote public and professional awareness of the condition and to improve the early recognition and treatment of sepsis.
 Something which is incredibly important in infants and very young children who are particularly vulnerable to sepsis, given that the symptoms are subtle, can come on very quickly and can be mistaken for those of other illnesses and conditions.

-I would like to dedicate this necklace in memory of Mia Clarke who sadly lost her fight against sepsis earlier this year.
+I would like to dedicate this necklace in memory of Mia Emily Clarke who sadly lost her fight against sepsis earlier last year.
 She was only 14 months old, but for the very short life Mia had, she had an enormous impact on so many lives.

 Up until that point I really didn’t have any knowledge of sepsis and how life threatening it is.
 Nor did I have much understanding of the symptoms to look out for or how incredibly important it is to act fast, especially in younger children.
 Mia’s family and friends have donated to the UK Sepsis Trust, a charity that raises awareness of the condition, not only to the general public, but for health professionals, so that early diagnosis can help save lives.
 It is hoped that in helping raise awareness of sepsis that more cases can be caught early enough to be treated.